-As has been described earlier, both X- and Y-current is required to read or write data in a core.
-As a result of address decoding, current is switched through one of the X-windings and one of the Ywindings.
-One core in each mat will, therefore, lie at the intersection of these two current windings; this is the selected core within the mat.
-The set of 19 cores (one in each mat) that is selected by coincidence of X- and Y-current corresponds to the 19bit word being addressed in the stack.
+As described earlier, both X- and Y-current is required to read or write data in a core.
+As a result of address decoding, current is switched through one of the X-windings and one of the Y-windings; this is the selected core within the mat.
+The set of 19 cores (one in each mat) that is selected by coincidence of X- and Y-current corresponds to the 19-bit word being addressed in the stack.

-4.4.4.3 Memory Operation - The H217B Memory Stack is a standard 3-D, 3-wire, coincident current core array.
+4.4.4.3 Memory Operation - The H224B Memory Stack is a standard 3-D, 3-wire, coincident current core array.
 The current passing through any one line (X or Y) is one-half that required to change the magnetic state of the core.
 The X and Y currents intersect once on each of the 19 mats, thereby producing full current at 19 cores.
-If the cores are being read, the current direction is such that the 19 cores are forced to the 0 state (destructive read); the other 16,383 cores on each mat are not affected.
-When an addressed core containing a 1 is switched to the 0 magnetic state, the resultant flux change is detected by the sense/inhibit line and a logical 1 is generated at the output of the sense amplifier on the G114 module.
+If the cores are being read, the current direction is such that the 19 cores are forced to the 0 state (destructive read); the other 32,767 cores on each mat are not affected.
+When an addressed core containing a 1 is switched to the 0 magnetic state, the resultant flux change is detected by the core's sense/inhibit line and a logic 1 is generated at the output of the sense amplifier on the G116 module.